 That being said, you need to be extra careful and make sure your ceiling can actually hold the screws and the weight (especially if it’s a ceiling between floors in your own house).

-SIMBR TV Ceiling bracket is easy to install, and it lets you adjust the height of the main pole, as well as tilt and swivel the TV itself – up to 340° left and right, and 15° up and down.
+Amazon Basics’ Ceiling bracket is easy to install, and it lets you adjust the height of the main pole, as well as tilt and swivel the TV itself – up to 360° left and right (so a full circle), and 15° up and down.

-This model fits TVs between 22-75”, and it comes at a very affordable price – so if you’re in the market for a ceiling mount, this one will make you happy.
+This model fits TVs between 17-55”, and it comes at a very affordable price, especially for an Amazon brand – so if you’re in the market for a ceiling mount, this one can fit the bill quite nicely.